-- Comply with all UniHall and UWA policies, State and Federal Legislation. - Represent UniHall in ways that reflect positively on the reputation of UniHall and UWA. - Strive for academic excellence and seek support when difficulties arise. - Behave ethically and honestly. - Cause no harm to themselves or others. - Accept the consequences and outcomes of personal actions. - Treat staff, residents and guests with respect and empathy. - Maintain rooms and common spaces to a high standard of cleanliness and hygiene. - Abide by the expectations of behaviour outlined in the Residential Handbook. - Deal with conflict in a calm and sensible manner. - Demonstrate behaviours which support community safety, security and harmony. - Follow instructions and requests from the UniHall team. - Report incidents of harassment, discrimination or unacceptable behaviour.
+- comply with all UniHall and UWA policies, State and Federal Legislation. - represent UniHall in ways that reflect positively on the reputation of UniHall and UWA. - strive for academic excellence and seek support when difficulties arise. - behave ethically and honestly. - cause no harm to themselves or others. - accept the consequences and outcomes of personal actions. - treat staff, residents and guests with respect and empathy. - maintain rooms and common spaces to a high standard of cleanliness and hygiene. - abide by the expectations of behaviour outlined in this Handbook. - deal with conflict in a calm and sensible manner. - demonstrate behaviours which support community safety, security and harmony. - follow instructions and requests from the UniHall team. - report incidents of harassment, discrimination or unacceptable behaviour.